Greek Civil War: First conflicts: 1943–1944

-After the declaration of the formation of the Security Battalions, KKE and EAM implemented a pre-emptive policy of terror, mainly in the Peloponnese countryside areas close to garrisoned German units, to ensure civilian allegiance.
-As the communist position strengthened, so did the numbers of the "Security Battalions", with both sides engaged in skirmishes.
-The ELAS units were accused of what became known as the Meligalas massacre.
-Meligalas was the headquarters of a local Security Battalion Unit that was given control of the wider area of Messenia by the Nazis.
-After a battle there between ELAS and the Security Battalions, ELAS forces prevailed, and the remaining forces of the collaborators were taken into custody.
+After the declaration of the formation of the Security Battalions, KKE and EAM implemented a pre-emptive policy of terror, mainly in the Peloponnese countryside areas close to garrisoned German units, intending to ensure civilian allegiance.
+As the Communist position strengthened, so did the numbers of the "Security Battalions", with both sides engaged in skirmishes.
+The most notorious example of these skirmishes is the Battle of Meligalas.
+The ELAS victory was followed by a massacre, during which prisoners and civilians were executed near a well.